 Soak in the scenery as your coach climbs to the summit of Mt Victoria.
 From the lookout, enjoy panoramic city views and a birds-eye perspective of the rolling hills and rugged bays that surround Wellington.

 Travelers can make a request to be dropped off at Te Papa the Museum of New Zealand at the end of the tour.

-Pass by the historic Embassy Theatre originally built in 1924 and is a place recognized with historic and cultural significance which also hosted the world premier of The Lord of The Rings.
+Pass by the historic Embassy Theatre originally built in 1924 and is a place recognized with a historic and cultural significance which also hosted the world premiere of The Lord of The Rings.

 Wellington City Sights and Coastline Tour.

 Here are handy travel guides about wellington and New Zealand so you can learn a thing or two about these destinations.
 For a comprehensive list of our travel guides, please visit our travel guides page.

 Wellington, or Te Whanganui-a-Tara in Maori, is the capital of New Zealand and it sits on the south side of country’s North Island.
 It is New Zealand’s second largest city...

 New Zealand is a country in the southwestern Pacific Ocean consisting of two main islands, covered by volcanic mountains and glaciers, and another thirty smaller ones off the main coast...